carpentries-incubator/workflows-nextflow/_episodes/08-configuration.md

 software using different technologies.
 It supports the Conda package management system, and container engines such as Docker, Singularity, Podman, Charliecloud, and Shifter.
-These technologies allow one to package tools and their dependancies into a software environment such that the tools will always work as long as the environment can be loaded.
+These technologies allow one to package tools and their dependencies into a software environment such that the tools will always work as long as the environment can be loaded.
 This facilitates portable and reproducible workflows.
 Software environment specification is managed from the `process` scope, allowing the use of process selectors to manage which processes load which software environment.
-Each technology also has it's own scope to provide further technology specific configuration settings.
+Each technology also has its own scope to provide further technology specific configuration settings.

 ### Software configuration using Conda

 Conda is a software package and environment management system that runs on Linux, Windows, and Mac OS.
-Software packages are bundled into Conda environments along with their dependancies for a particular operating system (Not all software is supported on all operating systems).
+Software packages are bundled into Conda environments along with their dependencies for a particular operating system (Not all software is supported on all operating systems).
 Software packages are tied to conda channels, for example, bioinformatic software packages are found and installed